VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

 * awscli - needed for port-forwarding over SSM
 * session-manager-plugin - needed for port-forwarding over SSM
 * docker - used by the CDK to build the python lambda writeback function
+* jq - used for parsing the CDK output json

 ## AWS Account
 An AWS Account with administrator access is required